-- More effective plans – governments and agencies can use mobile analytics tools that create predictive models to mitigate risk, as well as react to events such as natural disasters and disease outbreaks.
-These can also be used to improve understanding of internal displacement and climate change, enabling public agencies to make better decisions about where to target long term development budgets.
+- More effective and efficient plans – governments and agencies can gain timely insights from MBD analysis and visualisation tools that allow better-informed decisions to be made, in response to crises such as natural disasters and disease outbreaks.
+MBD products and services can also be used to improve understanding of general patterns of population mobility and economic activity, and longer term changes such as internal displacement.
+This enables public agencies to make better decisions about where to allocate resources, and how to target long term development budgets.

 - Improved ability to measure impact and demonstrate results – when decision making is based upon data-derived analytics, that data can be built into measurable impact reports (in addition to mining the data for insights).
 Mobile big data could even be used as a proxy for development ‘indicators’, such as poverty.
 Impact reports and indicators improve governments’ ability to track progress against their objectives and global goals (such as the United Nations Sustainable Development Goals or SDGs).